archfz/cypress-terminal-report/README.md

 ## Release Notes

 - Add theoretical fix for nested output processor causing file to be rewritten with on after run logging pass. [issue](https://github.com/archfz/cypress-terminal-report/issues/185)
+- Add extra logging for `assert` of the expected and the actual object. [issue](https://github.com/archfz/cypress-terminal-report/issues/184)

 #### 5.1.1